danieliniguezv/encode-bootcamp/week-1/homework1.md

 ledger to be true at all times.

-Considering that this game is designed to be played by 2 up to 8 players, this record could be easiyl kept by hand on a piece of paper by each player.
+Considering that this game is designed to be played by 2 up to 8 players, this record could be easily kept by hand on a piece of paper by each player.

 *Anyone* could be part of this control ledger, but not *everybody* might want to be part of it, as it entiles work, and nobody likes to work for free.